Between the Bay of All Saints ….

 was velasquez thinking about this when he painted it

-the painting is about time a moment in time the infanta has come to see the king and queen being painted and there she is herself turned into a painting it is intimate a moment in royal domesticity this is what we do we royals this is what they do the patient dog is kicked playfully from behind the infanta is offered some chocolate the officials look on and discuss the rival painter stands framed on the stair the painter himself stands back and considers
+the painting is about time a moment in time the infanta has come to see the king and queen being painted there they are in the reflection in the mirror at the back and there she is herself turned into a painting it is intimate a moment in royal domesticity this is what we do we royals this is what they do the patient dog is kicked playfully from behind the infanta is offered some chocolate the officials look on and discuss the rival painter stands framed on the stair the painter himself stands back and considers

 the infanta looks intently at us at her parents at the painter painting her or at something else

-one figure is placed in front of the other and reaching back again to the door to the reflection in the mirror on the wall a sense of depth of space that old trick the painters trick depth equals space equals time the time it takes to walk to the doorway in the background to travel there by eye
+one figure is placed in front of the other and reaching back again to the door to the reflection in the mirror a sense of depth a sense of space that old trick the painters trick depth equals space equals time the time it takes to walk to the doorway in the background to travel there by eye

 there is a line on the wall at the back just above velasquez’s head running horizontally to the right below the two large pictures above and the one below and the top of the mirror and the doorway it marks exactly half way on the picture plane an unusual picture this half the painting is full of people and the other half filled with nothing wall and ceiling space vague shadowy undefined again a sense of depth one minute you’re here the next minute you’re gone the painter seems to say you may be royal the centre of attention but soon you will be shadows in a painting at the back of another painting at best or just ghosts drifting up to the ceiling into thin air